earmand/Sample-AR-Mixare-iOS/README.md

 ====================

 1. Create a new project on Xcode Single View Application.
 I recommend without Storyboards and with ARC.
-2. Import all the necessary classes from the Mixare project:
+2. Import all the necessary classes and images from the Mixare project:
-	-
+	-AugmentedGeoViewController (View)
+	-AugmentedViewController (View)
+	-CameraController (View)
+	-MarketView (View)
+	-Radar (radarView)
+	-RadarViewPortView (radarView)
+	-PopUpWebView (guiControllers)
+	-PressHud (guiControllers)
+	-PullRefreshTableViewController (guiControllers)
+	-WebViewController (guiControllers)
+	-MapViewAnnotation (reality)
+	-PoiItem (reality)
+	-DataSource (data)
+	-Position (data)
+	-Images
+3. Open the Mixare project on Xcode.
+We copy the method "initControls" from MixareAppDelegate to our AppDelegate